 Additionally Takeda has introduced an outcross sire.
 Terutani (Tajima bloodline, Kikumidoi strain) when crossed with females rich in the blood of Itomichi produces A-5 carcasses 70% of the time (more than three times the average Japanese Wagyu).
 The Takeda story is well documented through scientific fact and public approval.
 The Takeda program is highly integrated.
 Takeda rarely sells any breeding stock; instead all cattle which do not meet his standards are fed in his own feeding operation.
 The ultimate test is the consumer and Takeda Farm includes a successful restaurant and retail meat shop.
 From farm to finish, the important economic traits, which are bred-in characteristics of Takeda genetics, are proven.

 No where has more selection pressure been applied on the highly prized Wagyu than at Takeda Farm.
 No where can Wagyu genetics be found which have the mature size, faster growth and higher percentage of quality carcasses than at Takeda Farm.

 Takeda Wagyu has been bred for low birth weight, yet high growth rates and larger mature size.
 Called antagonistic traits, it is rare for cattle to possess both low birth and high growth.
 The average size for a mature female at Takeda Farm is 650 kgs compared to the Japan average of 545 kgs.
 This outstanding growth has been achieved without sacrificing birth weight which is currently 32 kgs.

-Article by Shogo Takeda.
+Article written by Shogo Takeda.